SamGG/GenratorFCSkit/README.md

 Export of MFI and sdFI matrice

+## 02.1 Generating New FCS files according to the mfi and sdfi tab define by user

 A second tab is used to generate one or more FCS file (s) from the MFI and sdFI matrix.

 ![GenratorFCSkit](Schemas/GenerateFCS.PNG)

 Importing the matrix
-Importing the R .data
-Choice of the number of events by files
+Importing the R .data containg the compensation matrix if data have to be decompensated Choice of the number of events by files
 Choice of the number of Generated files

+Optionnaly Generated FCS files can be detransformed (only for arcsinh transformation) or decompensated (if data are previously compensate before genrating)

 Finnaly this app generate cells having the characteristics described and to group them in the same cytometry file by specifying the number of cells desired.
 It is possible to generate replicas with some variability

-The new data includes additional information that makes it possible to know which cell subpopulation belongs to each event.
+The new data includes additional information that makes it possible to know which cell subpopulation belongs to each event.This what is called enriched Fcs files